groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 We are now ready to start the machines for the first time.

-This step start with an initialisation in two phases : the first using the linux console, and the second with the administration console of the DSAS en https.
+This step starts with an initialisation in two phases : the first using the linux console, and the second with the administration console of the DSAS using https.

 ## First initialisation phase